MicrosoftDocs/Viva/Viva/learning/use-tabs.md

 ![Image of the Manage Providers options inside Viva Learning](../media/learning/admin-tab-manage-providers.png)

-Open Viva Learning App in Teams or go to the Viva Learning Web App https://vivalearning.microsoft.com/
+1. Open the **Viva Learning** App in Teams or go to the Viva Learning [Web App](https://vivalearning.microsoft.com).

-Go to the Admin tab in Viva Learning and click on Manage Providers on the left menu.
-Select Add Provider
+2. Go to the **Admin** tab in Viva Learning and select **Manage Providers** on the left menu.

+1. Select **Add Provider**.

-Select the provider you want to configure and click Next.
+1. Select the provider you want to configure and click **Next**.

-Add provider configurations as applicable and select save.
-This will add the provider in Configured providers list.
+1. Add provider configurations as applicable and select **Save**.
+This will add the provider in the **Configured providers** list.

 You can track the current sync status, last successful sync time, next scheduled sync time, ingestion logs, and trigger full sync for each component in the expanded view:

-Sync status and timestamp: Check the current sync status (success/failed/in progress) of catalog, learner records, and catalog permissions.
+ - **Sync status** and **timestamp**: Check the current sync status (success/failed/in progress) of catalog, learner records, and catalog permissions.

-Manual sync trigger: Trigger the sync manually for a delta/full sync.
+ - **Manual sync trigger**: Trigger the sync manually for a delta/full sync.
 Once a full sync is triggered, the sync status will be updated accordingly.

-Export log: Admins can refer to the export log file for a details about successful and failed sync cycles.
+ - **Export log**: Admins can refer to the export log file for a details about successful and failed sync cycles.

 > [!NOTE]
 > The sync status, sync time stamp and export logs are only currently available for catalog sync for all providers.